Why Is Yuva Sathi Scheme Under Big Fire?

 2. Massive public response led to long queues, crowd mismanagement, and logistical gaps.

-3. Police were deployed in areas like Malda, Uttar Dinajpur, and Durgapur to control large gatherings.
+3. Police started controlling in areas like Malda, Uttar Dinajpur, and Durgapur to control large gatherings.

 4. The scheme was reportedly advanced ahead of schedule, raising political timing concerns before elections.